Conducting Routine Animal Hygiene Tasks

 4. Place the animal in secondary housing until the cleaning procedure has taken place.

 5. Remove any soiled bedding, flooring, or litter from the housing.
-(Housing can vary depending on the animal however, most housing will have a layer of newspaper, a rubber mat, toileting mat, blanket, and a litter tray for cats).
+(Housing can vary depending on the animal.
+However, most housing will have a layer of newspaper, a rubber mat, a toileting mat, a blanket, and a litter tray for cats).

 7. Remove food and water containers and toys- this is important when cleaning with disinfectant as you do not want the substances contaminating the animal’s food and water.